Trending

 • The first method is to multiply the fraction by 100.

-For example, if you want to convert the fraction ¾ to a percentage, multiply the fraction by 100, and you would get 75%.
+For example, if you want to convert the fraction ¾ to a percentage, multiply the fraction by 100, and you get 75%.

 • There is another method where you can divide the fraction's numerator (top number) by the denominator (bottom number) and then multiply that answer by 100.

-For example, using the same fraction ¾, divide 3 by 4 to get 0.75 and then multiply the number by 100 to also get 75%.
+For example, using the same fraction ¾, divide 3 by 4 to get 0.75 and multiply the number by 100 to also get 75%.

 Start your study abroad journey today.
 Apply now!